aberke/fingerprinting-study/README.md

 # Fingerprinting study

-We collected and published a first-of-its-kind open dataset that includes browser attributes with users' demographics and survey responses, collected with informed consent from 8,400 US study participants.
+We collected a dataset that includes browser attributes with users' demographics and survey responses, collected with informed consent from 8,400 US study participants.
+We provide this dataset and data collection tool to the research community in order to enable future privacy research.

 This data collection process, data publication, and research were approved by the MIT Institutional Review Board (E-5494).

 Please use and cite appropriately.

-See `/data`.
+To access the data, see `/data`.

 The data collection tooling is in `/instrument`.